vesln/surround/Readme.md

 ## Description

-surround is small library without any dependencies that will
+surround is small library without any dependencies that provides an easy way to surround a function with before and after functionality.

 ## Synopsis